-Nassau Community College is committed to all provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and all other applicable human rights and equal opportunity laws.
+Nassau Community College is committed to all provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Article 15 of the New York State Executive Law, and all other applicable human rights and equal opportunity laws.
 These laws prohibit discrimination on the basis of sex in employment and within educational programs.
 Any discrimination and/or sexual harassment hereunder are violations of this Policy.

-It is the policy of Nassau Community College that all forms of sexual harassment should be corrected early and firmly in the interest of maintaining a barrier-free working and learning environment.
-All violations hereunder will be corrected in a timely manner and in accordance with the policy and procedures set forth herein.
+It is the policy of Nassau Community College that all forms of sexual harassment should be promptly corrected in accordance with the policy and procedures set forth herein in the interest of maintaining a barrier-free working and learning environment.
+Sexual harassment constitutes employee misconduct.
+Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action.